lieff/minimp3/README.md

 |si_huff.bit  | 44100 | 86400  | 1.959  | 21121376  | 10.780M | 27.80 | 65535 |
 |sin1k0db.bit | 44100 | 730368 | 16.561 | 55569636  | 3.355M  | 0.15  | 58814 |

-Keyj minimp3 conformance test fails on all vectors (PSNR < 96db), as free format is unsupported.
+Keyj minimp3 conformance test fails on all vectors (PSNR < 96db), and free format is unsupported.
 This caused some problems when it was used [here](https://github.com/lieff/lvg), and was the main motivation for this fork.